TartanLlama/vizh/README.md

 - The name of the function at the top left of the image
 - The number of arguments (tapes) it takes at the top right of the image
-- A sequnce of instructions in a horizontal lines
+- A sequence of instructions in horizontal lines

 Function names are alphanumeric: `[a-zA-Z][a-zA-Z0-9]*`.